 - 1. Animals must be between the minimum and maximum weight ranges to be eligible to sell in the premium sale. - 2.
 Exhibitors must be present to sell in the Premium Auction. - 3.
 Exhibitors may only sell one animal in the Premium Auction. - 4.
 Exhibitors must complete an "Intent to Sell" card for the market animal that they plan to sell.
 The card must be filled out completely and correctly and turned in at the fair office by NOON on Friday of the Fair.
 If the auction sheet is not turned in by NOON on Friday, the animal is not eligible to sell in the premium auction.
-We are not responsible for your animal not being eligible to sell in the premium auction. - 5.
-Premium checks may be picked up at the Extension Office approximately two (2) weeks after the day of the auction.
+We are not responsible for your animal not being eligible to sell in the premium auction.

+- 5. Premium checks may be picked up at the Extension Office approximately two (2) weeks after the day of the auction.
 Checks must be cashed within 90 days of the date on the check. - 6.
 4-H and FFA members must present a thank-you note for their buyer to the Extension Office staff before receiving their check.
-(If you do not have a thank-you note, you will not receive your premium money).

-- 7. Exceptions to any livestock auction rule must be presented to the livestock committee.
+(If you do not have a thank-you note, you will not receive your premium money). - 7.
+Exceptions to any livestock auction rule must be presented to the livestock committee.
 If three of the committee members agree, the change will be recommended to the Fair Association for action. - 8.
 All female breeding species will be allowed to go through the premium auction.
 They will go through immediately after their respective marked species.
 For example, market swine will go through followed by breeding swine, market lambs followed by breeding lambs.
-Breeding species must be declared at the spring weigh-in and must possess a unique identifier such as tattoo or ear tag. - 9.
-Each exhibitor will be allowed to sell livestock and purple ribbon foods in the premium auction. - 10.
-Any breeding stock can only be sold one time at the Kingman County 4-H Premium Auction.
+Breeding species must be declared at the spring weigh-in and must possess a unique identifier such as tattoo or ear tag.
+Any breeding stock sold in the auction can only be sold one time and can not be resold the next 4-H year. - 9.
+Each exhibitor will be allowed to sell livestock and purple ribbon foods in the premium auction.